borisding/redux-ready-wrapper/README.md

   options: /* your options values */
 }
 ```

-> Once `ready` is invoked, it will dispatch additional ready action BEFORE dispatching the next targeted action.
-This could be useful if you plan to have a generic reducer for some controls with provided options during "ready" phase.
+> Once `ready` is invoked, it will dispatch additional ready action BEFORE dispatching the next targeted action in callback.
+It could be useful if you plan to have a generic reducer for some controls with provided options during the "ready" phase.

 b) `wrap` - function which is similar to `ready`, except it only accepts one callback argument _without_ dispatching ready action:

   - `callback` (mandatory) - A callback function that will receive `dispatch` and `getState` methods from redux's `store` object.

 > Using `wrap` instead of `ready` if you just need asynchronous handling without having ready action to be dispatched.